Home Talcum Powder

 Talc & Asbestos

-The FDA does not allow asbestos in talcum powder.
-But the agency cannot guarantee that talc products sold in the U.S. are asbestos free.
+The FDA does not allow asbestos in talcum powder, but the agency cannot guarantee that talc products sold in the U.S. are asbestos-free.

 Because of growing concerns about contaminated talc, the agency awarded AMA Analytical Services Inc. a one-year contract to test some talc-containing cosmetic products for asbestos in 2018.
 In March 2019, the FDA released the preliminary results.
 Forty-three samples tested negative for asbestos and nine tested positive.